ja11sop/cuppa/README.md

 ### If you want HTML coverage summaries

-**construct** uses the [gcovr](https://github.com/gcovr/gcovr) python library to help post-process the coverage files that `gcov` produces (used by both the GCC and CLANG toolchains).
+**cppscons** uses the [gcovr](https://github.com/gcovr/gcovr) python library to help post-process the coverage files that `gcov` produces (used by both the GCC and CLANG toolchains).
 In order to get a nice `coverage.html` file in your final build folder that links to HTML files for all files for which coverage information was produced you should `pip install` this.
 For now it is best to install from the fork shown until the new release of gcovr comes out as there is a patch required.

 ```
 pip install https://github.com/ja11sop/gcovr/archive/master.zip